-- 1.1 The accounting officer of the municipality must in terms of section 62(1)(f)(iv) of the MFMA, take all reasonable steps to ensure that the municipality has and implements this supply chain management policy.
+- i.
+The accounting officer of the municipality must in terms of section 62(1)(f)(iv) of the MFMA, take all reasonable steps to ensure that the municipality has and implements this supply chain management policy.

-- 1.2 The Supply Chain Management Regulations, requires that a Supply Chain Management system contains the following six elements:
+- ii.
+The Supply Chain Management Regulations, requires that a Supply Chain Management system contains the following six elements:

 - Demand management

 - Acquisition management

 - Logistics management

 - Disposal management

 - Risk management

 - Regular assessment of Supply Chain performance

-2. PURPOSE OF THE POLICY
+B. PURPOSE OF THE POLICY

-2.1 This Policy shall give effect to the legislation as applied to the supply chain management environment at the municipality.
+i.
+This Policy shall give effect to the legislation as applied to the supply chain management environment at the municipality.